PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 * Conform names: make sure that Farm boy becomes Relan -- wizard becomes Dimsbury, or the Wizard Dimsbury.
 * Add a bit about the importance of lighting to adventurers

+"That's the problem with a bottomless sack, you can put everything in it, but then you can't find a damn thing."

 ## The importance of lighting ##